tsmspace/ACE-RACERS-SP/README.md

 check out tsmspace.com

-to read the "initial notes" with all of the text visible, just use the "raw" button.
+to read the "initial notes" (or any file) with all of the text visible, just use the "raw" button.
 The "initial notes" are a set of setting concepts that I consider essential elements to the story, as these setting elements are what the story project was created/intended to convey.

 discord for ACE RACERS SP https://discord.gg/YQnCpxyB